Featured image of post Why Your Unreal Students Project Has Low FPS

 Working with Blueprints is a smart thing to do.
 It definitely is the right approach no matter if you are doing level design, mechanics or environment art and set dressing.

-Even thought a lot of people who start in Unreal for the first time might not see the use of Blueprints past gameplay and mechanics, there is in fact lots to extract from blueprints when doing set dressing.
+Even though a lot of people who start in Unreal for the first time might not see the use of Blueprints past gameplay and mechanics, there is in fact lots to extract from blueprints when doing set dressing.

 When making environment art, it can sometimes be slow to work directly into the world, in world space.
 You create a building and it is placed at an odd angle in the level.
 Every set dressing that might go onto its exterior, on its faΓ§ade, you need to place at a similarly odd angle.
 An easier way to work instead would be to create “local space”.
 A bundle of assets - the buildings and its faΓ§ade set dressings - placed in its own coordinates.
 That is exactly a blueprint.
 That “local space” bundle, then like a little template can be placed in the world, at an odd angle.
 It’s creation, through a blueprint, instead of directly working in “world space” was much easier.